ysdn2019/Graduates-List/graduates/livia-widjaja.md

 ---
 path: /work/familiar-peculiarity
 graduate: Livia Widjaja
-mainimg: /assets/work/Widjaja_Livia_project1_web_main.jpg
+cover: /assets/work/Widjaja_Livia_project1_web_main.jpg
-thumbnailimg: /assets/work/Widjaja_Livia_project1_web_thumbnail.jpg
+thumbnail: /assets/work/Widjaja_Livia_project1_web_thumbnail.jpg
 title: Familiar Peculiarity
 groupmembers:
-fields: Branding, Book Design, Print
+category: Branding, Book Design, Print
 mediumdimensions: Thesis Book, 7" x 9.5"
 description: Familiar Peculiarity is a thesis project that is inspired by personal experiences of the Déjà Vu phenomenon.
 This self-reflective project explores a scientific study and translates it into an artistic and emotional form through digital and print mediums documented in a final handcrafted book.
 digitallink: